makiftutuncu/java-spring-boot-template/README.md

 ## Introduction

 Library API is a web backend application.
-It provides CRUD APIs to manage authors.
+It provides CRUD APIs to manage authors and books.

 It uses